mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 }
 ```

-The chunks collection is possibly the most interesting collection in this whole database.
+The *chunks collection* is possibly the most interesting collection in this whole database.
 So each *chunk* for every collection in this database is returned to us as one document.
-The *inclusive minimum and the exclusive maximum* define the chunk range of the shard key values.
-That means that any document in the associated collection who's shard key value falls into this chunks range will end up in this chunk, and this chunk only.
+The *inclusive minimum and the exclusive maximum* define the *chunk range of the shard key values*.
+That means that any document in the associated collection who's *shard key value* falls into this *chunks range will end up in this chunk, and this chunk only*.

 ```javascript
 // Query config.chunks: